-Most phone makers are cottoning on to this, too, with everyone from Xiaomi to Samung, and Google to Sony now offering some truly incredible handsets at fantastically low prices.
+Most phone makers are cottoning on to this, too, with makers from Xiaomi to Samung, and Google to even Apple now offering some truly incredible handsets at fantastically low prices.
 Many of these handsets come with features that, only a few years ago, would be purely the domain of flagships, too, and in some cases we're now seeing entirely new technology actually debut in these cheaper devices.
 Just look at the Samsung Galaxy A80 and its unique pop-up and rotating camera system as proof.

 As such, the first step to deciding which cheap smartphone is right for you is to work out exactly what you value most from a handset.
 If it is the ability to play games on the go, for example, then that will help you lean toward a device like the Honor Play that specialises in running games at high frame rates and with eye-popping visuals.

 Equally, if you absolutely must have liquid-smooth core operation, with fast app loading and UI navigation, then you know you need to look for a device that comes with a powerful processor and slick OS skin.